pagkly/Zed/Investopedia4/Learn About What a Media Kit Really Is.md

 ## Example of a Media Kit

-One example of a media kit is the one for finance website Kiplinger.com.
+One example of a media kit is the one for [[Finance|finance]] website Kiplinger.com.
 Its media kit presents a clear value proposition on why Kiplinger’s advice is trusted and highly practical “for readers seeking actionable solutions.”
-Below this headline are links to products, including the Kiplinger Personal Finance Magazine, Kiplinger Retirement Report, and Kiplinger’s Custom Content option.
-In addition, Kiplinger offers native advertising, a retirement planning guide, and email opportunities.
+Below this headline are links to products, including the Kiplinger [[Personal Finance]] Magazine, Kiplinger Retirement Report, and Kiplinger’s Custom Content option.
+In addition, Kiplinger offers native advertising, a [[Retirement Planning|retirement planning]] guide, and email opportunities.
 The site also includes a quick link to contact an Ad Sales Representative.
 This example is on the simpler end of media kits; however, the materials still display Kiplinger’s important information in readily accessible form to promote the company's product and clear communication of its mission and audience.